 German Colony, specifically Ben Gurion street, is the lowest entry to Bahai Gardens.
 I have visited there numerous times, but till now I did not have a photo from Sderot Ben Gurion street of Bahai gardens together with car trails.
 So I decided to give it a go.

 But beforehand, there were two places that I see each time I pass through Haifa and want to photograph.
 So I decided to use this chance to make a short stop on the way.

 On The Way

 On the intersection of road 22 and 4 (Israel Railway Museum and Haifa east station), you pass above an array of rails.
-Unfortunately, I found that getting into the wanted spot is dangerous (going on a side of a highway).
-Thus, I got only following two photographs:
+Unfortunately, I found that getting into the wanted spot is dangerous (going on the side of a highway).
+Thus, I got only the following photograph from a nearby area.

 The second spot is about a 1km away.
 It is the Istiqlal Mosque in the lower city of Haifa.
 I wanted several photos with car trails.
 And this is what I got:

 And the next stop was Sderot Ben Gurion street in Haifa.
 You can get a great view of the Bahai garden terraces from this street.
 And since there are many restaurants where you can also get something to eat, you should be all set.
 What else does a photographer need 🙂